Where are we in the COVID-19 vaccine race?

 The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has claimed over 1.26 million lives worldwide:

+One week ago, US drugmaker Pfizer Inc and German partner BioNTech SE released interim data and said their shot was more than 90% effective at stopping COVID-19.

-Russia's sovereign wealth fund published interim late-stage trial results for its Sputnik V vaccine on Wednesday showing the shot is 92% effective at protecting people from COVID-19.
+Interim late-stage trial results for Russia's Sputnik V vaccine published on Nov.
+11 showed the shot is 92% effective.

-The next data releases will likely be from US biotech firm Moderna Inc, possibly in November, and from Britain-based AstraZeneca Plc with the University of Oxford in November or December.
+The next data release will likely be from AstraZeneca Plc with the University of Oxford in November or December.
 Johnson & Johnson says it is on track to deliver data this year.

 What happens in these trials?